critterandguitari/Organelle_Manual/manual.md

 ##### Control Change Messages

-Incoming "control change" messages using controller numbers `21`, `22`, `23`, and `24` replace the current values set by Knobs 1, 2, 3, and 4, respectively.
+Incoming "control change" messages using controller numbers `21`, `22`, `23`, and `24` replace the current values set by Knobs 1, 2, 3, and 4, respectively.

 **To restore a knob's control:** simply turn the knob enough to register a new value.
-In the same way that "control change" messages are designed to work, the dominant message is always the last one received.
+In the same way that "control change" messages are designed to work, the dominant message is always the last one received.

-Incoming "control change" messages using controller number `25` affect the internal status of the Aux button.
+Incoming "control change" messages using controller number `25` affect the internal status of the Aux button.
 A controller value between `64` and `127` simulates the Aux button being pressed down, while a controller value between `0` (zero) and `63` simulates a release of the Aux button.

 > **NOTE:** A momentary control source, such as a damper pedal or > button, would work well with this sort of threshold behavior.
-In > certain situations, controlling the Aux button from a external > "sustain" pedal could be quite effective.
+In > certain situations, controlling the Aux button from a external > "sustain" pedal could be quite effective.

-Incoming "control change" messages using controller number `26` replace the current value used by Organelle for an expression-style pedal.
+Incoming "control change" messages using controller number `26` replace the current value used by Organelle for an expression-style pedal.
 And incoming messages using controller number `64` replace the current value used by Organelle for a sustain-/damper-style pedal.
 (This subtle distinction really only matters if you are making your own patches.)
 Similar to the knobs, using the pedal will reactive it as the current control source, updating both controllers `26` and `64`.

 ##### Program Change Messages

-Incoming "program change" messages are used to change Organelle's current patch.
-"Program numbers" are assigned based on each patch's position in alphabetical order.
+Incoming "program change" messages are used to change Organelle's current patch.
+"Program numbers" are assigned based on each patch's position in alphabetical order.
 Let's unpack this a bit.

-Just as they are displayed in the patches menu, all currently available patches are taken in alphabetical order, and each patch is then dynamically assigned a "program number" based on its position.
+Just as they are displayed in the patches menu, all currently available patches are taken in alphabetical order, and each patch is then dynamically assigned a "program number" based on its position.
 So if Organelle had three patches available called **A Patch**, **B Patch**, and **C Patch**, program number `1` would call up **A Patch**, program number `2` would call up **B Patch**, and program number `3` would call up **C Patch**.
 (If these were the only three patches available, program change messages for programs `4` and above would do nothing.)

 ##### Other MIDI Messages